Are you a business owner with a blog looking for help with local SEO? You’re not alone.

 If your keywords match your local search, you’ll find that it starts to build trust in the search engines.
 Connecting your website to the search engines is your goal, after all.

 The last benefit is about reach.
-Local SEO helps you find related fields to expand into!
+This helps you find related fields to expand into!
 By providing local answers to their questions, it helps to engage with more people learn unique ways to attract your target market.

 Being available to your local community, you can be available to answer real-time questions, and engage with referral partners.
 It’s a great way to build brand awareness.